Williamsburg Christian Academy

 Williamsburg Christian Academy (WCA) is a private, non-denominational boarding and day International Baccalaureate Christian school located in Williamsburg, Virginia, USA.
 Established in 1978, the school serves students from kindergarten through 12th grade.
 It is accredited by AdvancED and by the Association of Christian Schools International.

 History

 Early years

 In the fall of 1978, Williamsburg Christian Academy enrolled 30 students in kindergarten through third grade.
 It met at 114-A Palace Lane in Williamsburg, in the Sunday School wing of the Greensprings Chapel.
-An early ad for WCA mentioned its non-denominational Christian status, as well as the use of the Abeka curriculum.
+An early ad for WCA mentioned its non-denominational Christian status, as well as the use of the Abeka curriculum, which has been noted for its use of Christian Nationalism and racism, which even goes so far as to refer to slavery as "black immigration.
+Other extreme Christian Nationalist rhetoric goes so far as to describe slavery as "black immigration".